This post may contain affiliate links, please see the privacy policy for details.

 Substitutions and Variations

-Regional variations: You can add eggs, dash, or sake to this eel sauce to give it a different twist.
+Regional variations: You can add eggs, dashi or sake to this eel sauce to give it a different twist.

-Gluten-free: Make sure your mirin and soy sauce are both gluten-free to ensure this recipe fits into your gluten-free diet.
+Gluten-free: Make sure your mirin and soy sauce are both gluten-free.

 Sweeter or saltier: You can adjust the sweetness or saltiness of this eel sauce by adding more sugar or soy sauce, according to your preference.